henrikkorsgaard/journal-chronicle/README.md

 Time: 60 minutes

-Impact: Never got to do any programming
+Impact: Not able to start task at the time

 Status: Improved, but not  solved